mebs/CM4-NAS/README.md

 ### Required Parts
 Other than the standard caps and resistors, here are the components you will need if you want to assemble the board:
 - **High density connectors** ([digikey](https://www.digikey.ca/en/products/detail/hirose-electric-co-ltd/DF40C-100DS-0.4V%2851%29/1969495), [LCSC](https://lcsc.com/product-detail/Mezzanine-Connectors-Board-to-Board_HRS-Hirose-DF40C-100DS-0-4V-51_C597931.html)): You will need these to connect the CM4 to the board.
 They can be very daunting, but I found [this video](https://www.youtube.com/watch?v=eukcrFc18P4) of someone neatly soldering them with a hot air gun.
-Never did it myself, can't wait to try when I get the hot air gun.
+When I finaly got to try it, I was surprise at how doable it was.
 - **MagJack** ([digikey](https://www.digikey.ca/en/products/detail/bel-fuse-inc/0826-1G1T-43-F/2107992)): I made the footprint for this specific one.
 It's expensive and I should have looked on LCSC before ordering.
 - **Fan controller** ([digikey](https://www.digikey.ca/en/products/detail/microchip-technology/EMC2301-1-ACZL-TR/4696431), [LCSC](https://lcsc.com/product-detail/_MICROCHIP_EMC2301-1-ACZL-TR_EMC2301-1-ACZL-TR_C148036.html)): This chip is the exact same one that is on the official IO board and it's controlled by the CM4 through I²C.
 - **ESD sinks** ([digikey](https://www.digikey.ca/en/products/detail/texas-instruments/TPD4EUSB30DQAR/2503671), [LCSC](https://lcsc.com/product-detail/Diodes-ESD_Texas-Instruments-TPD4EUSB30DQAR_C90627.html)): They are optional in my (very uninformed) opinion.
 I think they were included on the IO board for POE applications mostly.
 - **Signal buffer** ([digikey](https://www.digikey.ca/en/products/detail/diodes-incorporated/74LVC1G07SE-7/2356550), [LCSC](https://lcsc.com/product-detail/Logic-Buffers-Drivers-Receivers-Transceivers_Diodes-Incorporated-74LVC1G07SE-7_C67531.html)): Used for the power LED and to buffer RUN_PG signal to be able to wake the CM4 from a sleep state.
-Not needed if you're not planning on doing that.
 - **HDMI connector** ([LCSC](https://lcsc.com/product-detail/Audio-Video-Connectors_SOFNG-HDMI-019S_C111617.html)): Basic full size HDMI connector.

 ### Building